top of page

 Internal Dimension

-The internal dimension of GCG concerns the protection of shareholders’ rights as it seeks to prevent principal-agent problem, which is the conflict of interest between shareholders – as principal, and executive directors – as agents.
-This is because GCG attempts to delineate the powers and obligations of corporate organs clearly, including for GMS, BoD, and BoC.
+The internal dimensions of GCG concerns itself with the protection of shareholders’ rights.
+This is as it seeks to prevent principal-agent problems, which refers to the conflict of interest between shareholders – as principal, and executive directors – as agents.
+This is because GCG attempts to clearly defines the powers and obligations of corporate organs , including the GMS, BoD, and BoC.
 GCG also pays attention to employees and their wellbeing through principles of equality of opportunity and non-discrimination.
-Most importantly, GCG's main internal goal is to ensure proper internal risk management and legal compliance in every business and administrative decision to prevent illegal misconducts, which could be fatal to the company’s sustainability and longevity.
+Most importantly, GCG's main internal goal is to ensure that there is proper internal risk management and legal compliance in every business and administrative decision that is conducted in order to prevent illegal misconducts, which could be fatal to the company’s sustainability and longevity.

 External Dimension (CSR)

-Another dimension that was added through the promotion of GCG principles is CSR.
-While it is not wrong to assume that profit and shareholders’ interest to be the main driving force of companies, it is also increasingly demanded that they take into account corporate social and environmental impacts, particularly for larger companies.
-In the general elucidation of Law No. 40/2007, it is stated that Indonesian economy is to be built upon “economic democracy which rests upon the principles of solidarity, fair and just efficiency, sustainability, environmental-friendly, independence, and to maintain the balance between progress and national economic unity with the aim to realize national welfare”.
-CSR is one of the ways to realize this vision.
+Another dimension that is present through the promotion of GCG principles is CSR.
+While it is not wrong to assume that profit and shareholders’ interests are the main driving force of companies, there is also now an increased pressure that companies consider corporate social and environmental impacts.
+This is particularly applicable for larger companies.
+In the general elucidation of Law No. 40/2007, it is stated that the Indonesian economy is to be built upon “economic democracy” which rests upon the principles of solidarity, fairness and just efficiency, sustainability, environmental-friendly, independence, and to maintain the balance between progress and national economic unity with the aim to realize national welfare”.
+CSR is one of the ways to actualise this vision.

 Principles of Good Corporate Governance